Hadiyahh/Hadiyahh/README.md

-# 👋 Hi, I'm **Hadiyah Arif**
+# 👋 Hey!

-I'm a Computer Science student at the University of Windsor with a strong focus on **software engineering, cybersecurity and AI/ML. **.
-I enjoy working across the entire stack — from low-level systems and backend development to data-driven applications, analysis, and secure communication protocols.
+I'm **Hadiyah Arif** a Computer Science student at the University of Windsor with a strong focus on **software engineering, cybersecurity and AI/ML.** I enjoy working across the entire stack — from low-level systems and backend development to data-driven applications, analysis, and secure communication protocols.

----

 ## Technical Skills